Metallography

 Find out more

-Why is Failure Analysis & Investigation important?
+Why is Failure Analysis Testing important?

-Understanding the mechanisms behind metal failures is key to improving your product design, material selection, and maintenance strategies.
+Understanding the mechanisms behind metal fatigue failures is key to improving your product design, material selection, and maintenance strategies.
 This leads to better safety practices, reliability, and cost-efficiency.

 Common failures we have investigated:

-• Metal fatigue: Repeated stress causing cracks and fractures in weak points like sharp corners or weld joints
+Metal fatigue: Repeated stress causing cracks and fractures in weak points like sharp corners or weld joints.

-• Stress-related cracks: Components that have exceeded their strength limits, results in metal deformation
+Stress-related cracks: Components that have exceeded their strength limits, results in metal deformation.

 Failure Analysis and Investigation Process